Effective Diabetic Dry Feet Treatment You Need Today

 What are the risk factors for diabetic foot problems?

 Risk factors include poor blood sugar control, obesity, and improper footwear.
-Diabetics are more prone to foot issues.
+Individuals with diabetes are more prone to foot issues.
 This is due to reduced sensation and compromised healing abilities.

 What are the professional treatment options for diabetic dry feet?

 Professional treatment includes foot exams and gentle cleaning of thickened skin or calluses.
-Moisturizing treatments and antibiotic ointments are used if infection risk is detected.
+Moisturising treatments and antibiotic ointments are used if infection risk is detected.
 Custom orthotics may also be recommended.

 What are some at-home treatment options for diabetic dry feet?